Plant stress biology surveillance and experimental design

 Important!
 Registration is binding!
 Do not register for a course unless you are sure that you can attend.

-• UiT students must register through studentweb, deadline May 31st.
+• UiT students must register through studentweb before September 1st.

 • Non-UiT students must request guest status from UiT.
+Apply between July 20th and August 9th).
 Instructions can be found here.
-Deadline May 31st.

 Course content